-You can use YouTube Analytics and Google Analytics to keep track of video performance and learn more about views, traffic sources, total watch time, and find your most popular videos.
+You can use YouTube Analytics and Google Analytics to keep track of video performances, and learn more about views, traffic sources, total watch time, and find your most popular videos.
 To measure your YouTube rankings, you can also go with the SE Ranking position tracking tool.

 Moreover, you can measure your overall brand awareness based on the total number of views, the number of shares, and the number of mentions.

-The best way to build a successful strategy is always to have clear methods of measurement.
+The best way to build a successful strategy is to always have clear methods of measurement.